Dukh-i-zhizniki in America

 years went by.
 Although many efforts were made to settle

-the whole group on farms, none proved successful.
+the whole group on farms, none proved successful because most of the

 However, there are a number of successful small groups